February 19, 2025

 What Is a Recommendation Letter?

-A letter of recommendation is an official document communicating one person’s thoughts, observations, and commendations about another.
+A professional reference letter is an official document communicating one person’s thoughts, observations, and commendations about another.
 Alternatively, it is a letter informing another person of a student’s or subordinate’s conduct while under the author’s supervision.
 From these definitions, a valid letter of recommendation must meet two requirements:

 Types of Recommendation Letters